Gut-Lovin’ Lentil Dahl: A Dietitian’s Recipe for Microbiome Health

 gut health nutrition

-• Legumes may be protective against cancers of the bowel, breast, lung, and prostate.
+• Cancer Protection: Evidence suggests that legumes may be protective against cancers of the bowel, breast, lung, and prostate.

-• Legumes for longevity!
-For every 20g increase in daily legume consumption, there is a 7-8% reduction in risk of death.
+• The Secret to Longevity: For every 20g increase in your daily legume intake, there is a 7–8% reduction in the risk of death.
+They truly are a superfood for longevity!

 gut health foods